amitayh/elm-cljs/README.md

  * `effect` - if there's some side effect to be performed from this action - for example, making an HTTP call, requesting a random value etc. If we want our app to be purely functional all effects should be handled like this - making our app a few immutable data structures and pure functions.
-In no effect is needed for our action, we can return `nil`
+If no effect is needed for our action, we can return `nil`

 Note that every event handler in our view if just a function returning some message.
 We do not modify the app state directly.

-Both effects and messages are being conveyed on [core.async](https://github.com/clojure/core.async)
+Both effects and messages are being conveyed on [core.async](https://github.com/clojure/core.async) channels.

 ### Main